gpikkio/MakeKey/README.txt

 - an environment variable $MAKEKEY
 - the python module "ephem";
-- the NAIF SPICE toolkit + the python module "PySPICE".
+- the NAIF SPICE toolkit + the python module "SPICEYPY".

 ...and, of course, SCHED is needed for producing creating a .vex file out of the .key file.
 SCHED can be downloaded from: